Savory Black Bean Salad is a recipe I learned to make on an educational trip to Mexico.

 So, Linda made this bean salad — ensalada de frijoles in Spanish — several days a week.
 While the salad was dressed the same and the black beans were a constant, the other ingredients changed.

 Why?
 Because making this salad allowed her to utilize every single vegetable and discard nothing.
-Also, this simple method cut down on her weekly grocery expenses because she purchased the main ingredients in bulk sizes.
+Also, this simple method cut down on her weekly grocery expenses because she purchases the main ingredients in bulk sizes.

 All in all, I’d say Linda is a pretty smart lady as well as a fantastic cook!